Home ยป Blog ยป Recipes ยป Main Dish ยป Fish & Shrimp

 I learned how to make Fish Amok at a cooking class in Phenom Phen.
 Here you can see me pounding the kroeung (lemongrass paste) in class.

-Some cooks top the amok with coconut cream, but it’s optional.
-I actually made the coconut cream and then did the entire photo shoot without it.
-I forgot.
+Some cooks top theย amok with coconut cream, but it’s optional.ย I had the coconut cream and then did the entire photo shoot without it.ย I forgot.
 Oops!
-To make coconut cream simmer 1/2 cup coconut milk in a small pan until it thickens, about 5 minutes.

 Print